zzysh12345/smol-course/5_vision_language_models/README.md

 ## 1. VLM Usage

-Vision Language Models (VLMs) are advanced AI models that combine vision and language understanding.
-They enable tasks such as image captioning, visual question answering, and multimodal reasoning by integrating visual and textual information.
+Vision Language Models (VLMs) process image inputs alongside text to enable tasks like image captioning, visual question answering, and multimodal reasoning.

 These models leverage pre-trained architectures to understand visual content and generate or process text based on it, enabling a wide array of applications across domains like healthcare, autonomous driving, and multimedia search.